 -Once your photos are backed up and you’ve uploaded them to your social media platform, it’s time to tag, tag, tag!

-If there are featured products, services, or contextual information related to other vendors or organizations in your photos, do tag them!
+If there are featured products or services related to other vendors or organizations in your photos, do tag them!
 Maybe you're using an East Fork plate, or maybe you’re featuring your products in a national park.
 Tagging those associated with your brand’s photos is social media courtesy and networking, plus they may reshare!

 Feel free to tag Chelsea Lane Photography.
 I certainly appreciate the help in spreading the word about my services, but I definitely don't require it if you prefer to keep some mystery alive.

-Once you’ve got your bevy of selected tags, save the list in your phone notes so that you can easily copy and paste the list each time you post!
-I use my Notes app for this.
+Once you’ve got your bevy of selected tags, save the list in your phone Notes so that you can easily copy and paste the list each time you post!
 Notes has become a living document on my phone for Instagram caption drafts and hashtag groupings.

 -Use Instagram stories!
-This feature has blown up and people LOVE it!
-You can get creative with it- share images, videos, live stream, and ask your audience questions!
+This feature has blown up and people LOVE it (even more than posts these days)!
+You can get creative with it - share vertical images, videos, live stream, and ask your audience questions!
 Use this informal way of communicating however you feel comfortable.
 Make it personal and fun, or keep it strictly business.
-It’s all fair game on Instagram Stories!

 -Be sure to answer your Direct Messages as they come in.
 You’ll be generating buzz with your visually stunning and content-savvy posts, so expect some great leads to come in the form of DMs!
 Timely responses increase your chance of true connection with potential new customers.
 Pop in to your inbox regularly because you won't be notified if someone who you don't follow messages you.

 -Post relatively consistently.
 Establishing a loose rhythm to roll out your new photos and tell your brand’s story is key.
-A daily post or every other day is a healthy social media post rate for most businesses and organizations to get some momentum.
+2 posts a week is a healthy social media post rate for most businesses and organizations then pair that with active Stories.

 -Encourage interaction and user-generated content!
 Showing off a gorgeous shot of your product?
 Offer a branded hashtag and ask your audience to post a photo enjoying the product, too!
 Then, routinely check the hashtag, and engage with your brand loyalists by liking and commenting on their branded photos.